 Yes.
 Guides and comparisons can answer questions before shoppers reach a product page.

-Send us the site and we will show you where structure, content, internal links and tracking can be improved without turning the project into a rebuild.
+Send us the store and we will show you where structure, content, internal links and tracking can be improved without turning the project into a rebuild.